-A7: To achieve the curriculum objective of whole-person development, schools need to ensure that students are provided with opportunities of exposure to the essential learning experiences in the five areas of OLE under the senior secondary curriculum framework.
+A7: To achieve the curriculum objective of whole-person development, schools need to ensure that students are provided with opportunities of exposure to the essential learning experiences in the five areas of OLE under the NSS Curriculum framework.
 Within the 10%-15% OLE curriculum time, there is no upper or lower limit of the percentage of lesson time for each OLE component. (to top )

 Q8: Taking our school's present situation into consideration, we find it difficult to build OLE into the time-table and work on the total time spent on OLE.
 Would you suggest some viable strategies to us?

 A8: Being constrained by convention, some teachers may worry about the feasibility of different reform programmes under the NSS curriculum framework.
 They therefore find it difficult to squeeze time to satisfy the suggested hours of OLE.
 However, given that the 4 core subjects with 2 / 3 electives make up merely 65-85% of the total lesson time, adequate space has already been reserved for OLE in the NSS curriculum framework.
 It would thus be feasible for schools to build OLE into the time-table.
 Among various viable strategies to arrange and calculate OLE lesson time, a ‘minimum threshold approach’ is recommended.
 By adopting this approach, schools only need to reach the minimum threshold of the suggested hours of OLE (i.e. 10% of the curriculum time) and they need not count the exact number of hours of all the OLE (e.g. extra- or co-curricular activities) that students have spent. (to top )